bentoBAUX/Basic-Lighting-Models-in-HLSL/README.md

 *Smoothstep Diffuse and Specular*

-$\quad$ For the shader's signature distinction between highlights and shadows, smoothstep is applied to both diffuse and specular intensities:
+$\quad$ For the shader's signature distinction between highlights and shadows, *smoothstep* is applied to both diffuse and specular intensities.
+This helps create distinct light and dark bands with softer, more controlled transitions.

 $$
 I_d = \text{smoothstep}(0.005, 0.01, I_d)